 Part II A 12 b (3) and (4) of the 2023 MS4 permit requires the Town to provide a list of the BMPs implemented prior to November 1, 2023 to achieve the reductions.
 The list of BMPs, including the date of implementation and the reductions achieved, is included in Appendix C.

-Table 5.A documents that the Town will exceed the 40% and 100% pollutant reduction targets prior to November 1, 2023.
+Table 5.A documents that the Town exceeded the 100% pollutant reduction targets prior to November 1, 2023.

 Table 5.A – Summary of BMPs Implemented Prior to November 1, 2023